shujieyangweb/shujieyangweb.github.io/_pages/about.md

 Openings
 ======
 My group has multiple positions available for Ph.D. students, postdocs, master's, and undergraduate students for the Fall 2024 and the Spring/Fall 2025.
-If you are interested in joining my group at the University of Pennsylvania, please send me an email (yang35@seas.upenn.edu) with your CV.
+If you are interested in joining my group at the University of Pennsylvania, please send me an email (shujie.yang@seas.upenn.edu) with your CV.

 Research Interests
 ======